 Sol J. Barer, Ph.D. has served as a member of our Board of Directors since January 2009.
-Dr. Barer has been Chief Executive Officer of Celgene Corporation since May 1, 2006, and Chairman since January 1, 2007.
-He was appointed President of Celgene in 1993, Chief Operating Officer and director in 1994 and is a member of the Executive Committee of the board of directors.
+Dr. Barer currently serves as non-Executive Chairman of Celgene Corporation.
+From May 2006 to June 2010, he served as Chief Executive Officer of Celgene, and also as Chairman beginning in January 2007, prior to transitioning to his current position.
+He was appointed President of Celgene in 1993 and Chief Operating Officer and director in 1994.
 He previously served as Senior Vice President, Science and Technology, and Vice President/ General Manager, Chiral Products, from 1991 to 1994, and Vice President, Technology, from 1987 to 1991.
-Dr. Barer serves on the board of trustees of Rutgers University, board of directors of PhRMA, the board of trustees of the Biotechnology Council of New Jersey and is on the board of trustees of the Brooklyn College Foundation.
+Dr. Barer serves on the board of trustees of Rutgers University, board of the Tourette Syndrome Association, the board of ContraFect Corp., the board of trustees (Chair) of the Biotechnology Council of New Jersey and is on the board of trustees of the Brooklyn College Foundation.
 He has previously served as a Commissioner of the NJ Commission on Science and Technology.
 Dr. Barer received a Ph.D. in organic chemistry from Rutgers University.
-Dr. Barer's significant scientific and executive leadership experience in the pharmaceutical industry, experience as Chief Executive Officer and Chairman of a biopharmaceutical company and service on the board of directors of that publicly-held biopharmaceutical company contributed to our conclusion that he should continue to serve as a director of the Company.
+Dr. Barer's significant scientific and executive leadership experience in the pharmaceutical industry, experience as Chief Executive Officer and Chairman of a biopharmaceutical company and service on the board of directors of another publicly-held biopharmaceutical company contributed to our conclusion that he should continue to serve as a director of the Company.